sanderdebr/image-compressor/README.md

-# Image compressor using react-boilerplate and browser-image-compression
+# Image compressor

-Using:
+### Simple using react-boilerplate and browser-image-compression

 - react-boilerplate
 - browser-image-compression